-Patients should be informed that they should not take estrogen-containing agents while they are taking AROMASIN as these could interfere with its pharmacologic action.
+Advise patients that they should not take estrogen-containing agents while they are taking AROMASIN as these could interfere with its pharmacologic action [see WARNINGS AND PRECAUTIONS].

 A 2-year carcinogenicity study in mice at doses of 50, 150, and 450 mg/kg/day exemestane (gavage), resulted in an increased incidence of hepatocellular adenomas and/or carcinomas in both genders at the high dose level.
 Plasma AUC (0–24hr) at the high dose were 2575 ± 386 and 5667 ± 1833 ng.hr/mL in males and females (approx. 34 and 75 fold the AUC in postmenopausal patients at the recommended clinical dose).
 An increased incidence of renal tubular adenomas was observed in male mice at the high dose of 450 mg/kg/day.
 Since the doses tested in mice did not achieve an MTD, neoplastic findings in organs other than liver and kidneys remain unknown.

 A separate carcinogenicity study was conducted in rats at the doses of 30, 100, and 315 mg/kg/day exemestane (gavage) for 92 weeks in males and 2 years in females.
 No evidence of carcinogenic activity up to the highest dose tested of 315 mg/kg/day was observed in females.
 The male rat study was inconclusive since it was terminated prematurely at Week 92.
 At the highest dose, plasma AUC (0–24hr) levels in male (1418 ± 287 ng.hr/mL) and female (2318 ± 1067 ng.hr/mL) rats were 19 and 31 fold higher than those measured in postmenopausal cancer patients receiving the recommended clinical dose.